xaur/decred-news/journal-template.md

 ## Network

-{cross-check dcrdata.org, dcred.eu, dcrstats.com and charts.dcr.farm to get the numbers}
+{cross-check dcrdata.org, dcrstats.com and charts.dcr.farm to get the numbers}

 Hashrate: {month}'s hashrate opened at ~{n} Ph/s and closed ~{n} Ph/s, bottoming at {n} Ph/s and peaking at {n} Ph/s throughout the month.
 Pool hashrate distribution as of {date}: {pool name n%, ...} per [dcrstats.com](https://dcrstats.com/pow).
 Pool distribution numbers are approximate and cannot be accurately determined.